We hear with our ears right?

 Hearing aids help your brain to hear

-Hearing aids are small computers that often work together to optimise the signal received by the brain.
-They constantly measure the sound environment and adjust the way they amplify to optimise hearing comfort and speech understanding and reduce listening effort.
-For example, they usually amplify quiet sounds more than loud sounds, and very loud sounds pass through the hearing aid and are not amplified.
+Hearing aids are small computers that often work together as a team, to optimise the signal received by the brain.
+They are constantly measuring the sound environment and adjusting the way they amplify to optimise hearing comfort and speech understanding and to reduce listening effort.
+They usually amplify quiet sounds more than loud sounds and very loud sounds pass through the hearing aid and are not amplified at all.

 Interpreting sound information requires regular exposure.
-However, people who wear their hearing aids “only sometimes” expose their brain to two very different signals, hearing and not hearing, some sounds.
+People who wear their hearing aids “only sometimes” are giving their brain two signals, hearing and not hearing, some sounds.

-Their brain does not have as much practice interpreting sound information and will not learn to interpret the information.
+Their brain does not have as much practice interpreting the sound information and will not be able to use the information so well.

 When there is hearing loss, the brain is not receiving a regular signal.
-As this continues for many years, the brain does not have as much practice using this information and becomes less capable of using the sound information.
-The brain may even reallocate those brain resources to another function.
+As this continues for many years the brain does not have as much practice using this information and becomes less capable of using the sound information.
+It is possible that the brain may even reallocate those brain resources to another function.

-The sooner you get hearing aids, the sooner you provide your auditory system with sound and keep it active and functioning as optimally as possible.
+The sooner you get hearing aids, the sooner you are providing your auditory system with sound and keeping it active and functioning as optimally as possible.

-“I notice peoples ability to repeat back single words, in quiet, improves with regular hearing aid use.
+“I notice people ability to repeat back single words, in quiet, improves with regular hearing aid use.

 This effect is strongest for people with more severe hearing losses.”